tissimich/tissimich/README.md

 📍 Live in Brazil
 💻 Love tech and programming
-🌱 I'm on track to learning more about Artificial Intelligence and Computer Vision
+🌱 I'm on track to learning more about Artificial Intelligence and Computer Vision ✈️ Love to travel and meet new people and cultures
-💼 I'm currently looking for a position #opentowork
-✈️ Love to travel and meet new people and cultures
 ⏳  To balance, in my free time, I do primitive stuff like macrame and grow my organic garden as my hobbies